-In international commercial arbitrations, the ICAL imposes a duty on arbitrators to remain impartial and independent throughout the arbitration proceedings.
+In international commercial arbitrations, the ICAL imposes

+a duty on arbitrators to remain impartial and independent throughout the arbitration proceedings.
 Parties must be granted equal rights and obligations as well as opportunities to present their case.
-Article 14 provides that an arbitrator may be replaced if he becomes de jure or de facto unable to perform his functions, or in the event that he fails to act without undue delay.
-Article 17 provides that, in the absence of an agreement of the parties, the tribunal has the power to issue interim protective measures relating to the subject matter of the dispute.
+Articles 14 and 15 of the ICAL provide that an arbitrator may be replaced if he becomes de jure or de facto unable to perform his functions, or in the event that he fails to act without undue delay.
+An important amendment introduced to the ICAL in 2024 is the addition of Part IV(A), which provides for interim measures and preliminary orders (as per Chapter IV A of UNCITRAL Model Law).
+Pursuant to Article 17, unless otherwise agreed by the parties, the tribunal has powers to grant interim measures, and pursuant to Article 17B, unless otherwise agreed by the parties, a party may also, without notice to any other party, make a request for an interim measure together with an application for a preliminary order directing a party not to frustrate the purpose of the interim measure requested, and the tribunal has powers to grant such preliminary orders if the requirements set out by the ICAL are met.
+An interim measure issued by the tribunal is recognised as binding and is enforced upon application to the competent court, irrespective of the country in which it was issued (Article 17H of the ICAL).
 Article 26 also gives the arbitrators powers to call experts to provide evidence relating to the dispute, and Article 31 sets outs certain legal requirements as to the form and substance of the arbitral award.